Meet Our General Manager

 Taylor also has experience in the business conference industry having worked as National Sales Manager at a four diamond resort and as Senior Sales Manager at a major east coast ski area.
 Taylor is a Navy veteran and attended the University of Scranton majoring in Public Administration and Business.

-Taylor identifies as a transgender woman and uses she/her pronouns, starting her journey to transition in June of 2017.
-She’s actively involved in the LGBTQI community as a board member of the Pride Center Vermont and is driven by a passion to empower Trans and non-binary individuals and to support the community at large through empowerment workshops and by helping others to meet head on the challenges of transition in their community and workplace.
+Taylor is actively involved in the LGBTQI community as a board member of the Pride Center Vermont and is driven by a passion to empower Trans and non-binary individuals and to support the community at large through empowerment workshops and by helping others to meet head on the challenges of transition in their community and workplace.
 She enjoys spending as much time as possible with her daughters and partner and is an avid traveler and outdoor adventurer.

 Meet Our Staff